Mongolia

 Action

-• Provided technical support to the constituents on the implementation of the new Labour Law
+- Provided technical support to constituents for the effective implementation of the new Labour Law, focusing on capacity building and practical application across sectors

-• Developed a training manual on labour dispute resolution and conducted capacity-building training
+- Developed a training manual on labour dispute resolution and delivered capacity-building training sessions to strengthen practitioners’ skills in 2023

 Results